 - Consider a comfortable eye mask and/or blackout curtains.

-- Block out sound with noise-canceling earplugs, sound-masking earbuds, a fan, or white noise generator.
+- Block out the sound with noise-canceling earplugs, sound-masking earbuds, a fan, or a white noise generator.

 Start Your Day by Waking Up the Right Way